-In traditional societies like Israel’s, honoring parents was just below the obligation to revere God (Exod 20:1–12), making this remark about forsaking them quite shocking.
+In traditional societies like Israel’s, honoring one’s parents rose to just below the obligation to revere God (Exod 20:1–12), making this remark about forsaking them quite shocking.

-Thus, the one-flesh union goes beyond sexuality or even the spiritual and emotional relationship which develops as newlyweds form a new household.
-Just as a person’s blood relatives are considered the same “flesh and blood,” so is one’s spouse.
+A one-flesh union goes beyond sexuality or even the spiritual and emotional bond which develops as newlyweds form a new household.
+Just as we consider a person’s blood relatives the same “flesh and blood,” so is one’s spouse.

-Israel exempted a newly-married man from military service and other duties which would take him away from home for one year in order that “he will bring joy to his wife” (Deut 24:5).
+Israel exempted a newly-married man from military service and other duties which would take him away from home for one year in order that he would “bring joy to his wife” (Deut 24:5).